 How does SFTP translate to the real world?

-A likely candidate for SFTP is a legal firm the needs to keep tight control on its record and access to copies of files for courts, local governments, the federal government, and of course the IRS.
+A likely candidate for SFTP is a legal firm the needs to keep tight control on its records and access to copies of files for courts, local governments, the federal government, and of course the IRS.
 IT professionals love SFTP because it helps keep restricted access to their overall systems and reduces risk.
 And movie production companies use SFTP to securely distribute digital movies to theaters, thus enabling moviegoers like yourself to enjoy the latest blockbuster on the big screen.